seven5/seven5/slow_start.md

 >>> This is probably quite different on linux or windows.

-Once you have the browser open, you can hit the server on this URL, `http://localhost:3003/static/italy.html` which runs a very simple Dart program.
-You will see "Hello" in the browser but most of the action is in the javascript (sic) console where the test output is printed:
+Once you have the browser open, you can hit the server on this URL, `http://localhost:3003/static/italy.html` which is the entry point for the italy example application.

-{% highlight console %}
-city length is 3 undefined:1
-number of cities returned from Index: 3
-    city returned from Index(): [0] Turin
-    city returned from Index(): [1] Milan
-    city returned from Index(): [2] Genoa result of 'Index' (GET): 200 OK city returned from Find() was Turin with Id 0 object that was found was Instance of 'ItalianCity' result of 'Find' (GET) was 200 OK city length is 1 city length is 2 city length is 1 city length is 0
-Failed to load resource: the server responded with a status of 400 (Bad Request) http://localhost:3003/italiancities/?max=two Failed to load resource: the server responded with a status of 400 (Bad Request) http://localhost:3003/italiancity/16
-{% endhighlight %}

 ### Developing with a text editor/command line